Up To $1,000 OFF Full Mouth Implants Per Arch PLUS a FREE Titanium Upgrade. Call NOW (678) 905-6818

 Dental Implants: A Permanent Solution

-Once the implant has bonded to the jawbone, a small connector post, called an abutment, is attached to the post to securely hold the new tooth.
+After the implant has bonded to the jawbone, a small connector post, called an abutment, is attached to the post to securely hold the new tooth.

 Pros and Cons of Dental Implants